The Gift (2015 American film): Plot

-Simon and Robyn Callem leave Chicago after Simon takes a job in Los Angeles, his hometown, where they plan to start having children.
-While at the mall, they unexpectedly run into Gordon "Gordo" Moseley, Simon's old high school classmate.
-Gordo repeatedly drops in unannounced, delivering gifts.
-His presence makes Simon uncomfortable, though Robyn thinks it harmless.
+Simon and Robyn Callem leave Chicago after Simon takes a job in his hometown, Los Angeles, where they plan to start having children.
+While at the mall, they unexpectedly run into Gordon "Gordo" Moseley, high school classmate of Simon.

+Gordo repeatedly visits unannounced, bringing gifts.
+His presence makes Simon uncomfortable, though Robyn thinks it's harmless.
 Gordo invites them to a dinner party at his large home.
 When the Callems arrive, Gordo claims the other couple cancelled.
 Gordo receives an apparent urgent phone call and briefly leaves the house.
 After returning, Gordo, having previously told the couple he was unmarried, says the house belongs to his wife who left him, taking their two kids.
 Simon is suspicious and tells Gordo to stay away from him and Robyn before they abruptly leave.

-The next day, Robyn finds the pond koi Gordo gave them are dead and their dog missing.
-Simon drives to Gordo's home but discovers another couple, who Gordo worked for as their driver, own the residence and that Gordo has never been married or had children.
+The next day, Robyn discovers that the pond koi Gordo gave them are dead, and their dog is missing.
+Simon drives to Gordo's home but discovers that it is owned by another couple.
+Gordo worked for them as a driver.
+Simon learns that Gordo has never been married or had children.

-Robyn begins suspecting someone is entering the house, finding faucets turned on and hearing footsteps.
-Unable to sleep, she steals her neighbor's prescription pills.
-That night, the dog suddenly returns and a letter from Gordo is in the mail.
-The note ends by saying, "was willing to let bygones be bygones, but not anymore."
+Robyn begins suspecting someone is entering the house as she finds faucets left running and hears footsteps.
+Unable to sleep, she steals her neighbor's prescription pills to provide relief.
+That night, the dog returns, and a letter from Gordo is in the mail.
+The note ends by saying, "I was willing to let bygones be bygones, I had nothing but good intentions."
 Simon claims not to know its meaning.

 Simon's only competition for a work promotion is coworker Danny McDonald.
 Meanwhile, Robyn suddenly faints at home.
 When she awakens in bed the next morning, Simon confronts her about the stolen pills, a problem she had in Chicago.

-Things improve over time and Robyn becomes pregnant.
+Things improve over time, and Robyn becomes pregnant.
 One day, she sees Gordo watching her while shopping.
-Simon's sister tells Robyn that in high school, Simon and his friend, Greg Pierson, claimed that Gordo had been molested by an older boy, leading to Gordo being bullied, accused of being gay, and transferring schools.
+Simon's sister reveals to Robyn that in high school, Simon and his friend, Greg Pierson, claimed that Gordo had been molested by an older boy, leading to Gordo being bullied, accused of being gay, and transferring schools.
 Robyn also discovers that Simon has run background checks on both Danny McDonald and Gordo, who has been in and out of prison his adult life.
 She seeks out Greg, who reveals Simon fabricated the molestation story.
 As a result, Gordo's religious father tried to burn Gordo alive, believing he was gay.
-The father was arrested for attempted murder and Gordo was sent to military school.
+The father was arrested for attempted murder, and Gordo was sent to military school.
 When Robyn asks why Simon would do such a thing, Greg explains that Simon was a bully who did cruel things just because he could.